Winegrowers Supplies - Planting Grafted Vines

 can be sprinkled around the bottom of the hole; Muriate of Potash must never be

-Make a small mound of top-soil at the bottom of the hole, place the bottom of the rootstock on the top of the mound, and spread the vine roots so that they point outwards and slightly downwards.
+Make a small mound of top-soil at the bottom of the hole, place the bottom of the rootstock on the top of the mound, and spread the vine roots so that they point outwards and downwards in a cone shape.

-Push top-soil back over the roots and gently 'firm in', then refill the hole, gently firming the soil down as you do it.
+Push soil back over the roots and gently 'firm in', then refill the hole with soil, gently firming the soil down as you do it.
 While doing this - break in the sides of the hole so that there is no 'flower pot' effect that might cause the roots to grow in a circle rather than downwards and outwards.

 Never push the soil too heavily on the roots, particularly with wet soil, as it will compact causing root asphyxiation.